Try your hands on Safed Maas, a rich and luscious mutton gravy from Rajasthan. Serve it with phulka, paratha or jeera rice. Here is how to make it.

 - Add ginger garlic paste and fry for another 2-3 minutes.

-- Add the cooked mutton and fry on high heat for 3-4 minutes.
+- Now add the cooked mutton and fry on high heat for 3-4 minutes.

 - Add khoya, almond cashew paste and yogurt fry for 2-3 minutes.

 - Add the reserved stock and milk and simmer the curry for 3-4 minutes.